FAQ

 Plan for a day of rest & perform gentle stretching post treatment - Yin Yoga is great!

 Individuals with acute infections, Congestive Heart Failure (CHF), blood clots, certain cancers, kidney disease.
-If you are unsure whether you would be a good candidate, please contact me as a consultation is required to determine eligibility.
+If you are unsure whether you would be a good candidate, please contact me.

 Most people do not experience side effects, but some may notice: